Moscow

 Work and Travel USA

-Any student can spend the whole summer in the USA, working, studying English, and traveling around the country.
+Any student can spend the whole summer in the USA, working, improving their English, and traveling around the country.

-Work and Travel USA combines hard work with amazing downtime.
+Work and Travel USA is a mix of hard work and amazing downtime.
 It’s probably one of the most exciting, affordable, and safe ways to dive into independent travel and discover America for yourself.
-What’s waiting for you across the ocean?
-Summer break, your first taste of adult life away from your parents, and the chance to make this summer the best of your life — it’s largely up to you.
+What awaits you across the ocean?
+Time off, your first taste of adult life away from your parents, and in many ways it’s up to you whether this becomes the best summer of your life.

 Participant requirements

-The program is open to undergraduate, master’s, and doctoral students enrolled full-time or part-time at any university or college who are under 28 years old.
-Basic conversational English is required; standard school-level knowledge is sufficient to qualify for the program.
-You can assess your English level and get recommendations for improving it during a consultation with the program coordinator.
+Full-time and part-time students — including master’s students — from any university or college who are up to 28 years old can take part in the program.
+You’ll need basic conversational English; standard school‑level knowledge is usually enough to qualify.
+You can check your English level and get personalized recommendations for improvement during a consultation with the program coordinator.

-Where do they work and in what roles?
+Where and in what roles do they work?

 W&T USA participants work alongside American students in positions that don’t require special training.
-These jobs are typically offered by stores, restaurants, hotels, and amusement parks in small tourist towns across the country.
-Students can look for jobs on their own (Self-Arranged) or leave it to us (Full Service).
+These jobs typically come from shops, restaurants, hotels, and amusement parks in small tourist towns across the country.
+You can find work on your own (Self-Arranged) or let us handle it (Full Service).

-Participants’ pay depends on the state (minimum wage levels vary by state) and on the position.
-Typically, students earn between $8 and $15 per hour and work 40-60 hours a week.
-That means most students make at least $2,000 a month, and those who receive tips can earn several times more.
-Average room and board costs are about $500 a month, so usually a couple of months is enough for students to recoup all the expenses related to arranging the trip.
+Participants’ wages depend on the state (minimum wage varies by state) and the position.
+Generally, participants earn between $8 and $15 per hour and work 40–60 hours a week.
+That means most participants make at least $2,000 a month, and those who earn tips can make several times more.
+Average housing and food expenses are about $500 a month, so usually a couple of months is enough for participants to cover all the costs of organizing the trip.

 Program options